Rochester Lancers (1967–1980): Promotion to the NASL and early success

-During the off-season, Rochester added several players from the now-defunct Kansas City Spurs, including the leading scorer Manfred Seissler, and signed defender Adolfo Gori from Juventus F.C.
-On 19 March 1971, the Lancers participated in the NASL's 1971 Hoc-Soc Tournament, the league's first foray into indoor soccer, which was hosted by St. Louis Stars.
+During the off-season, Rochester added several players from the now-defunct Kansas City Spurs, including the leading scorer Manfred Seissler, and signed defender Adolfo Gori from Juventus FC On 19 March 1971, the Lancers participated in the NASL's 1971 Hoc-Soc Tournament, the league's first foray into indoor soccer, which was hosted by St. Louis Stars.
 The Lancers played two games in the tournament and defeated Washington Darts 3–1 but lost to the Dallas Tornado 3–0.
 Due to new laws concerning tax exempt organizations, the Lancers were forced to play their first two home games at Silver Stadium, home of minor-league baseball team Rochester Red Wings, and there were rumors the Lancers might move to Miami if they if could not find a suitable stadium.
 Before the team's first international match of the season, however, an arrangement was made for the team to continue to use Aquinas Memorial Stadium.

-For the 1971 season, the league again arraigned for each team to host four international clubs and for the matches to count in league standings.
+For the 1971 season, the league again arranged for each team to host four international clubs and for the matches to count in league standings.
 Scottish club Heart of Midlothian F.C. was the first team to make the trip; they played the Lancers on May 26, ending in a 0–0 draw.
 On June 18, the Lancers defeated Italian team L.R.
 Vicenza 3–2 with Metidieri scoring three goals.
 The following month, the Lancers defeated Greek team Apollon Smyrnis F.C.
 4–0 for their seventh-consecutive victory, equaling the NASL record.
 In August, the Lancers secured first place in the Northern Division with a 0–0 draw against Brazilian side Bangu Atlético Clube, the Lancers' last international opponent of the season.
 The Lancers finished the 1971 North American Soccer League season with a record of thirteen wins, six draws and five losses—the best record in the league and also leading the league in attendance with an average of 5,871 fans per game.

 On September 1, 1971, the Lancers hosted Dallas Tornado in Rochester for the first game of a best-of-three semifinal series.
 The game ended with a 2–1 victory for Rochester after ninety minutes of regulation and six fifteen-minute overtime periods, totaling 176 minutes of play, setting the record for the longest game in league history.
-The Tornadoes evened the series with a 3–1 win in Dallas, before winning the series on September 8 by defeating the Lancers 2–1 in Rochester after 148 minutes of play, ninety minutes of regulation and four overtime periods.
+The Tornado evened the series with a 3–1 win in Dallas, before winning the series on September 8 by defeating the Lancers 2–1 in Rochester after 148 minutes of play, ninety minutes of regulation and four overtime periods.
 The day before the team was eliminated from the playoffs, league-leading scorer Carlos Metidieri was voted league MVP for the second consecutive season.